CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 - Stands for Structured Query Language
 - SQL is the standard language used to communicate with relational database
 - SQL statements are used to query, create, update, delete records in a database
-- SQL statements are executed by RDBMS.
+- SQL statements are executed by a RDBMS.

 ### What is a RDBMS?